aaannjali/BACKENDCODE/README.md

    4.JWT: JWT (JSON Web Tokens) are used for authentication and authorization, providing a secure and reliable way to manage user credentials.

-   5.Bcrypt: Bcrypt is used for password hashing, adding an extra layer of security to user data.
+   5.Bcrypt: Bcrypt is used for password hashing, adding an extra layer of security to user data

   6.Mongoose: Mongoose is used as an Object Data Modeling (ODM) library, providing a way to interact with MongoDB using JavaScript